 Soccer Aid is a brilliant thing.
 It unites the world of celebrity and football for an event that raises millions for worthy charity, giving fans a chance to see legendary players lining up with the likes of Chunkz.

 But as far as crimes against shirt numbers go, the telethon extravaganza is a repeat offender.
 Usain Bolt wearing 9.58 – his 100-metre sprint record in seconds – isn't even the worst of it, either: Lee Mack has had 95.80 and 999, while frequently, legends who made the same shirt number famous have both worn it alongside each other.
 See Patrice Evra and Roberto Carlos both with No.3s.
 In the same team.
 Horrible.

 We don't care who takes part: they should have to follow the conventions and rules of shirt number etiquette.
 Even if they are the fastest man on Earth… especially if they're Lee Mack.

 9. Asamoah Gyan, No.3

 No.3 should be a left-back's number: at a push, a centre-back.
-It's bad enough that Fabinho wears it for Liverpool.
+It's bad enough that Fabinho wore it for Liverpool – worse still that Wataru Endo took it following his exit.
 But the No.3 is synonymous in Ghana with forward Asamoah Gyan, who at World Cups gone by, has dyed the digit into his hair, too.